electric-sql/pglite/multi-session-worker-multi-memory-design.md

 # PGlite Postmaster and Multi-Session Multi-Memory Architecture

-Status: design proposal for a proof of concept
+Status: implemented Node-only proof of concept; Phases 0–8 complete on the audited ARM64 path<br>
-Initial target: Node.js 22 or newer; server-class runtimes only
+Initial target: Node.js 22 or newer; server-class runtimes only<br>
-Execution model: one Node Worker per PostgreSQL process
+Execution model: one Node Worker per PostgreSQL process<br>
-Memory model: staged multi-memory; private plus cluster-global in v1, root-scoped later
+Memory model: process-private, cluster-global, and root-scoped shared memories<br>
-Last updated: 2026-07-13
+Last updated: 2026-07-14

 ## 1. Summary

-This document proposes a new, opt-in PGlite architecture that runs PostgreSQL's normal postmaster and multi-process model in Node.js.
+This document specifies and records the implemented, opt-in PGlite architecture that runs PostgreSQL's normal postmaster and multi-process model in Node.js.
 Each PostgreSQL process is represented by a Node Worker and a separate WebAssembly instance.
-Unlike an architecture that places every process in one linear address space, this design gives each process an independently reclaimable private Wasm memory and imports separate memory for PostgreSQL shared state.
+Unlike an architecture that places every process in one linear address space, this design gives each process an independently reclaimable private Wasm memory and imports separate memories for PostgreSQL shared state.

 This is the lead multi-session design.
 The shared-single-memory architecture remains documented as a fallback but is not an implementation milestone.
 The experimental relocation/basement branches did not produce a working multi-instance shared runtime, while current Node/V8 has been verified to support the multi-memory and indexed-atomic operations this design requires.